Vinny Testaverde: Tampa Bay Buccaneers

-Testaverde was selected as the first overall draft pick by the Tampa Bay Buccaneers in the 1987 NFL Draft.
-In his second season, Testaverde struggled heavily, with a 47.6% completion rate for 3,240 yards, 13 touchdowns, and 35 interceptions.
+Testaverde was selected as the first overall draft pick by the Tampa Bay Buccaneers in the 1987 NFL draft.
+He made his NFL debut in Week 2, throwing four passes in a 20–3 loss to the Chicago Bears.
+He made his first start in a Week 13 loss to the Saints.
+He scored his first NFL touchdown on a one-yard rush and he threw his first passing touchdown on a 37-yard pass to Mark Carrier.
+In his second season, Testaverde struggled heavily with a 47.6% completion rate for 3,240 yards, 13 touchdowns, and 35 interceptions.
 His 35 interceptions were the second most of any quarterback in a single season in NFL history.
 During his tenure in Tampa, Testaverde received taunts from fans and radio personalities about his color blindness.
 In 1988, a radio station in Tampa rented a billboard that had Testaverde standing in front of a blue background.
 The billboard read: "Vinny thinks this is orange!"
 The high number of errors caused his intelligence to be called into question.
 National Football League Players Association president Gene Upshaw, unaware that his comments could be heard by anyone viewing through a direct satellite uplink, once commented during an NFL Live! commercial break that Testaverde was so dumb that he would drag the electric cord through his swimming pool while trimming the hedges, and claimed himself to be a better quarterback (Upshaw was a retired offensive guard) than Testaverde.

+In the 1989 season, Testaverde started all 14 games and passed for over 3,000 yards and 20 touchdowns.
 While Testaverde significantly reduced his interception total in 1989, he again led the league with 22.
 His numbers continued to improve, and in the 1992 season, his last with Tampa Bay, he threw for a 57.5% completion rate for 2,554 yards, 14 touchdowns, and 16 interceptions.

-Cleveland Browns/Baltimore Ravens
+Cleveland Browns

 Testaverde signed as an unrestricted free agent with the Cleveland Browns in 1993.
 After spending half a season as a backup to his former Hurricanes teammate Bernie Kosar, he became the starter after Kosar's release by then Browns head coach Bill Belichick.
-Testaverde spent three seasons in Cleveland, and in 1994 led the team into the playoffs, where they won the AFC wildcard game against New England before being defeated by Pittsburgh.
-After 1995, he moved with most of the Browns roster, coaches, and staff to Baltimore and played two seasons with the newly formed Baltimore Ravens.
-Testaverde scored the first touchdown in the history of the Ravens on a nine-yard run.
-He ended the season with over 4,000 yards passing, 33 touchdowns, and 19 interceptions.
-Testaverde made his first Pro Bowl appearance in 1996 with the Ravens.
+Testaverde spent three seasons in Cleveland, and in 1994 led the team to an 11–5 record and a playoff appearance, where they won the AFC Wild Card Round game against New England before being defeated by Pittsburgh in the Divisional Round.
+Testaverde started on and off for the Browns during the 1995 season, where the team dropped to a 5–11 record and missed the playoffs.
+Testaverde was part of controversial Cleveland Browns move to Baltimore.